seangwright/xperience-community-mcp-server/README.md

 ### Other requirements

-- [VS Code Insiders](https://code.visualstudio.com/insiders/) until HTTP Streaming MCP support is released in VS Code in May-June 2025.
+- [The latest April 2025 release](https://code.visualstudio.com/updates/v1_100#_mcp-support-for-streamable-http) of VS Code (v1.100) or newer, which supports MCP Servers using HTTP streaming.

 ## Package Installation